 The example in the last sentence is an example of what convoluted is not.
-The contrast helps students to envision what the word is not and to develop there own ideas of what the word is.
+The contrast helps students to envision what the word is not and to develop their own ideas of what the word is.

 Teaching Ideas for Examples and Nonexamples

 Depending on the teaching method there are many practical ways to use examples and nonexamples.
-If direct instruction is used, it would be the teacher who provides the examples and noneexamples.
+If direct instruction is used, it would be the teacher who provides the examples and nonexamples.
 If indirect instruction is employed, the students create the examples and none examples.
 In cooperative or inquiry classrooms, small groups develop examples and nonexamples.

 For whatever reason, it is normally easier to develop examples rather than develop non-examples.
 The mind seems better adapted at seeing similarities rather than differences.
 For this reason, challenging students to develop nonexamples, may stretch their thinking more.

 As a teacher, it is probably best to develop examples and nonexamples before teaching that are consistent with the goals and objectives of the learning experience.
 It’s difficult to create great teaching strategies while in front of the students.
 A methodological approach to developing teaching tools is always valuable.